 Biotechnology started as a science, one in which living cells were used as factories to produce protein through the manipulation of genes.
 Today, biotechnology refers to an industry, one in which top companies can surpass major pharmaceutical companies in market capitalization.
 Any firm engaged in research related to the life sciences may be considered a biotechnology company—including those that are small, visionary but practical, willing to risk it all using scientific means to develop a commercial product.

 Although success in a development-stage company may include the same scientific, analytic, and managerial talents as those seen in “big pharma,” a developing organization must incorporate nontraditional systems to succeed.
 In this course, we examine the “biotech” business model, in particular how the industry is more than merely a smaller version of “big pharma.”
 See the course syllabus.

 In this course we examine the transformation of scientific and technical knowledge into commercial products and services.
 Cross-disciplinary teams of students assess various technologies, with a focus on the commercialization process, including licensing and new venture development.
 Concepts explored range from decisions made by scientists at the research bench through the development, patenting, and licensing of new technologies to the formation of entrepreneurial enterprises.

-The course is led by members of NYU School of Medicine’s Offices of Industrial Liaison and Therapeutics Alliances, and various guest speakers draw on case studies from NYU School of Medicine commercialization experiences in life sciences and devices.
+The course is led by members of NYU Langone’s Offices of Industrial Liaison and Therapeutics Alliances, and various guest speakers draw on case studies from NYU Langone's commercialization experiences in life sciences and devices.
 See the course syllabus.